HHS/simpler-grants-gov/documentation/milestones/individual_milestones/communication_platforms.md

 ## Short description

-Implement chat, wiki, and ticket tracking in a way accessible for all team members and the public.
+Implement chat, wiki, ticket tracking, calendar, email listserves, and email inboxes in a way accessible for all team members and the public.

 ## Goals